*THESE RESULTS ARE CURRENT AS OF 5 p.m ON DEC. 2.*

 Proposition 34 (Patient Spending)

-This proposition, if passed, would “require certain health care entities to follow new rules about how they spend revenue they earn from a federal drug discount program.”
+The proposition, which passed by a margin of 50.8% to 49.2%, will “”require certain health care entities to follow new rules about how they spend revenue they earn from a federal drug discount program.”

 Option | Popular Votes (%) | Riverside Countywide Votes (%) |